Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Evaluation Details

 \paragraph{Linear probing.} We follow common linear probing protocols and sweep over learning rates~\cite{zhou2021image,caron2021emerging,assran2023self} and insert a non-affine BatchNorm~\cite{BatchNorm} layer after the fully frozen encoder~\cite{doersch2015unsupervised,he2022masked,assran2022masked}.
 Adding a BatchNorm layer does \textit{not} break the linearity property as it can be absorbed into the linear layer after training.
 Table~\ref{tab:linear_probing_hyperparameters} lists all parameters.

 \paragraph{$k$-NN classification.} We also evaluate the feature representation via a weighted $k$-NN classifier following the protocol in DINO~\cite{wu2018unsupervised,caron2021emerging}.
-We sweep over different $k$ for every compared method and find $k=10$ to perform well for MAE-CT and MAE-CT$_{aug}$.
+We sweep over different $k$ for every compared method and find $k=10$ to perform well for MAE\nobreakdash--CT and MAE\nobreakdash--CT$_{aug}$.
 For public checkpoints that do not report $k$-NN accuracies in their original publication, we report the best accuracy over different $k$ for each checkpoint (which is also $k=10$ most of the time).
 The weighted $k$\nobreakdash-NN classifier takes the $k$ training samples with the highest cosine similarity and weights each neighbors class by its cosine similarity with the test sample.

 \paragraph{Low-shot classification.} When using 10\% of the ImageNet labels, we use the low-shot fine-tuning protocol of I-JEPA~\cite{assran2023self} to evaluate all compared ID methods (Table~\ref{tab:lowshot_finetuning_hyperparameters}).
-We find that all MAE models and the huge models of MAE-CT$_{aug}$ benefit from more regularization in this setting and therefore use the protocol from the original MAE publication~\cite{he2022masked}, which uses Mixup~\cite{zhang2018mixup}, Cutmix~\cite{yun2019cutmix}, RandomErase~\cite{zhong2020RandomErasing}, DropPath~\cite{huang2016stochasticdepth} in addition to RandAugment~\cite{nips2020randaug} as well as a higher learning rate ($1e-3$).
+We find that all MAE models, all MAE\nobreakdash--CT models and the huge models of MAE\nobreakdash--CT$_{aug}$ benefit from more regularization in this setting and therefore use the protocol from the original MAE publication~\cite{he2022masked}, which uses Mixup~\cite{zhang2018mixup}, Cutmix~\cite{yun2019cutmix}, RandomErase~\cite{zhong2020RandomErasing}, DropPath~\cite{huang2016stochasticdepth} (0.1/0.2/0.3 for ViT-B/L/H) in addition to \mbox{RandAugment}~\cite{nips2020randaug} as well as a higher learning rate ($1e-3$).
+We also consider the MAE fine-tuning protocol for ID methods but find the I-JEPA protocol to perform better.

 In the 1\% label regime, the protocols of related work vary between fine-tuning~\cite{assran2023self} and logistic regression~\cite{caron2021emerging}.
 Therefore, we explore logistic regression, the fine-tuning protocol used above and said protocol but with only crop \& flip as input augmentations.
-We find MAE, MAE-CT and MAE-CT$_{aug}$ to consistently perform better with only crop \& flip and report the performance of the best protocol for competing methods.
+We find MAE, MAE\nobreakdash--CT and MAE\nobreakdash--CT$_{aug}$ to consistently perform better with only crop \& flip and report the performance of the best protocol for competing methods.
 The best performing protocols are: fine-tuning with only crop \& flip for MAE, logistic regression for MoCo v3~\cite{chen2021mocov3}, fine-tuning for iBOT~\cite{zhou2021image} and logistic regression for MSN~\cite{assran2022masked}.
-Following~\cite{cai2022semivit} we use a higher lr ($1e-2$) for MAE with ViT-H.
+Following~\cite{cai2022semivit} we use a higher lr ($1e-2$) for MAE with ViT-H/14.